-t {c1} or tc2

-Compartment type Structural member 0il tankers BC-A or BC-B ships with $L \ge 150$ m Other BC ships

-Exposed to Weather deck plating 1.7

-atmosphere Other members 1.0

-Exposed to seawater Shell plating between the minimum design ballast draught waterline and the scantling draught waterline 1.5

-Seawalei Shell plating elsewhere 1.0

-Fuel and lube oil tank 0.7

-Fresh water tar ık 0.7

-Void spaces (8) Spaces not normally accessed, e.g. access only via bolted manhole openings, pipe tunnels, inner surface of stool space not common with a dry bulk cargo hold or ballast cargo hold, etc. 0.7

-Dry spaces Internals of machinery spaces, pump room, store rooms, steering gear space, etc. 0.5
+• t c1 or tc2 CC ompartment type Structural member BC-A or BC-B ships with $L{LL} \ge 150 \text{ m}$ Other BC ships Exposed to seawater Shell plating between the minimum design ballast draught waterline and the scantling draught waterline 1.5 Shell plating elsewhere 1.0 Fuel and lube oil ta nk 0.7 Fres h water tank 0.7 Void spaces (8) Spaces not normally accessed, e.g. access only via bolted manhole openings, pipe tunnels, inner surface of stool space not common with a dry bulk cargo hold or ballast cargo hold, etc. 0.7 Dry spaces Internals of machinery spaces, pump room, store rooms, steering gear space, etc. 0.5 (1) (2) (3) 0.7 mm is to be added to the plate surface exposed to ballast for the plate boundary between water ballast and heated fuel oil or lube oil tanks.

-(2) 0.5 mm is tanks/slop to the boun defined as (3) 0.7 mm is 0.5 mm is to be added to the plate surface exposed to ballast for the plate boundary between water ballast and heated cargo oil tanks/slop tanks.
-0.3mm is to be added to each surface of the web and face plate of a stiffener in a ballast tank and attached to the boundary between water ballast and heated cargo oil tanks or heated fuel/lube oil tanks/slop tanks.
-Heated oil tanks are defined as tanks/slop tanks arranged with any form of heating capability (the most common type is heating coils).

 (4) Only applicable to cargo tanks/slop tanks and ballast tanks with weather deck as the tank top.
 The 3 m distance is measured vertically from and parallel to the top of the tank.

-(5) Dry bulk cargo hold includes holds intended for the carriage of dry bulk cargoes, which may carry water ballast.

-(6) Upper part of the cargo holds correspond to an area above the connection between the topside and the inner hull or side shell.
+(5) Dry bulk cargo ł Dry bulk cargo hold includes holds intended for the carriage of dry bulk cargoes, which may carry water ballast.
+(6) If there is no top Upper part of the cargo holds correspond to an area above the connection between the topside and the inner hull or side shell.
 If there is no topside, the upper part corresponds to the upper one third of the cargo hold height (where a plane bulkhead is fitted in way of a dry bulk cargo hold, the upper part of the bulkhead is defined in the same manner).
+(7) If there is no lower stool fitted (i.e. anging room bulkhead or fore neak bulkhead) or if a plane bulkhead is fitted, then this